howtofly-lab/Youtube-to-Spotify-Converter/README.md

 ## Notes

 This project is currently under development so the "Create Playlist" functionality is not currently ready.
-However, you can still transfer a Youtube playlist to an existing playlist as of now.
+However, you can still transfer a YouTube playlist to an existing playlist as of now.